MicrosoftDocs/globalization/globalization/text/text-normalization.md

 ---
 title: Unicode text normalization
 description: To ensure security and portability of content, we must take care with normalization of Unicode text.
 ---

 # Unicode text normalization

-We recommend that text stored and transmitted use Unicode normalization form C.
+We recommend that all text stored and transmitted use Unicode normalization form C.